forrestjgq/lsp/thread/pwpt/pthread4.md

 ```
 Part 2 shows the server thread function, `tty_server_routine`.
 It loops, processing requests continuously until asked to quit.

-The server waits for a request to appear using the request condition variable.
+[26-31] The server waits for a request to appear using the `request` condition variable.

-Remove the first request from the queue-if the queue is now empty, also clear the pointer to the last entry (`tty_server. last`).
+[32-34] Remove the first request from the queue-if the queue is now empty, also clear the pointer to the last entry (`tty_server.last`).

-The switch statement performs the requested work, depending on the operation given in the request packet, reqquit tells the server to shut down. `REQ_READ` tells the server to read, with an optional prompt string. `REQ_WRITE` tells the server to write a string.
+[44-67] The switch statement performs the requested work, depending on the `operation` given in the request packet, `REQ_QUIT` tells the server to shut down. `REQ_READ` tells the server to read, with an optional prompt string. `REQ_WRITE` tells the server to write a string.

-If a request is marked "synchronous" (synchronous flag is nonzero), the server sets `done_flag` and signals the done condition variable.
-When the request is synchronous, the client is responsible for freeing the request packet.
-If the request was asynchronous, the server frees request on completion.
+[68-80] If a request is marked "synchronous" (`synchronous` flag is nonzero), the server sets `done_flag` and signals the `done` condition variable.
+When the request is synchronous, the client is responsible for freeing the `request` packet.
+If the request was asynchronous, the server frees `request` on completion.

-If the request was `REQ_QUIT`, terminate the server thread by breaking out of the while loop, to the return statement.
+[81-82] If the request was `REQ_QUIT`, terminate the server thread by breaking out of the `while` loop, to the return statement.

 ```c
 /* server.c part 2 tty_server_routine */